discretize/discretize-guides/cm-guides/engineer/power-scrapper/static.md

 - Learn your precast timing for <Skill name="bigolbomb" /> and <Skill name="blastgyro" />.
 These skills CC hard and do massive burst damage.
 - Make sure to chain your skills properly while finishing your auto chains.
 - Link <Skill name="shrapnelgrenade" /> after <Skill name="electrowhirl" /> and use your cooldowns properly to not overdps phases.
 - If your party is lacking <Condition name="Vulnerability" /> application, be aware that applying <Condition name="Vulnerability" /> is up to you and the <Specialization name="Renegade" />.
-Do not <Skill name="grenadebarrage" /> or <Skill name="minefield" /> late into phases if you're running comps with low <Condition name="Vulnerability" /> ramp-up.
+Do not cast <Skill name="grenadebarrage" /> or <Skill name="minefield" /> late into the phases if you're running comps with a low <Condition name="Vulnerability" /> ramp-up.
 - Always precast <Boon name="Stability"/> and <Skill name="superspeed" /> whenever possible to profit from <Trait name="objectinmotion" />.
 </CMInformation>
 </Phase>